 Skip to main content

 We all get stressed and we all have different ways of dealing with it.
-If you smoke, it's tempting to have a cigarette when things are tough.
-Try these strategies next time you're stressed out and craving a smoke.
+If you smoke or vape, it's tempting to reach for a cigarette or vape when things are tough.
+But in reality, smoking or vaping can worsen the feeling of stress.
+Try these strategies next time you're stressed out and craving a smoke or vape.

 • Nicotine causes your heart rate and blood pressure to spike.
 Your heart has to work harder making it difficult to fully relax.

-• When you haven’t had a cigarette for a while, you experience nicotine withdrawal.
+• When you haven’t smoked or vaped for a while, you start having feelings of nicotine withdrawal.
 A big part of nicotine withdrawal is feeling stressed and irritable.

-• Then when you do have a smoke, the nicotine relieves those cravings and gives you a brief hit of dopamine, a brain-reward chemical.
+• Then when you do smoke or vape, the nicotine relieves those cravings and gives you a brief hit of dopamine, a brain-reward chemical.

 • But then the cycle begins again as your heart rate and blood pressure spike.

-• Within six weeks of quitting most people say their mood is better and they feel less stressed than when they smoked.
+Quitting is the best way to break this cycle of smoking and/or vaping and stress.
+After feelings of nicotine withdrawal are gone, most people who quit smoking, for instance, say their mood is better and they feel less stressed than when they smoked.

-If you’re worried about how you’ll handle stressful situations without cigarettes, take a look at these ideas – which would work for you?
+If you’re worried about how you’ll handle stressful situations without cigarettes or vapes, check out these ideas – which would work for you?

-• Make time to do things you enjoy It might be curling up on the couch and binge watching your favourite show, or getting soil under your fingernails.
-Whatever you enjoy, allocate time to do it.
+• Make time to do things you enjoy It might be curling up on the couch and binge watching your favourite show, playing with your pet, or spending time outdoors in a park or garden.
+Whatever you enjoy, make time to do it.

 • Get physical Doing something active every day is good for your physical and mental health and you don’t have to bust a gut to get the benefits – even getting out and going for a walk is great for relieving tension and pushing through a craving.

-• Learn to say ‘no’ Saying ‘yes’ to help out is a natural response, but sometimes you can over commit yourself, and then it becomes stressful to fit everything in.
-Work out what’s really possible and then cull the rest.
+• Learn to say ‘no’ to others Saying ‘yes’ to help out is a natural response, but sometimes you can over commit yourself, and then it becomes stressful to fit everything in.
+Work out what’s actually possible and then cull the rest.
 It will free up time to do the things you really enjoy.

-• Breathing exercises and meditation You might find breathing exercises and meditation useful, but then again they might not be for you, but you won’t know until you try.
+• Breathing exercises and meditation You might find breathing exercises and meditation useful - you won’t know until you try.
+Something like this short deep breathing exercise may help.

 Dealing with stress